hashicorp/consul-replicate/README.md

 |       Option      | Description |
 | ----------------- |------------ |
-| `lock`            | The path in the KV store that is used to perform leader election for the replicators.
-The default value is "service/consul-replicate/leader".
-| `status`          | The path in the KV store that is used to store the replication status.
-The default value is "service/consul-replicate/status".
+| `status-dir`      | The path in the KV store that is used to store the replication statuses.
+The default value is "service/consul-replicate/statuses".
-| `service`         | The name of the service that is registered in Consul's catalog.
-The default value is "consul-replicate".

 ### Command Line
 The CLI interface supports all of the options detailed above.